finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a name="getPortfolioProperties"></a>
 # **getPortfolioProperties**
-> PortfolioProperties getPortfolioProperties(scope, code, effectiveAt, asAt, sortBy, start, limit)
+> PortfolioProperties getPortfolioProperties(scope, code, effectiveAt, asAt)

 [EARLY ACCESS] Get portfolio properties

-Get the properties of a portfolio
+List all the properties of a single portfolio.

 ### Example
 ```java